 You can freeze smoothies for up to 3 months for meal prep.
 I like to freeze them in ice trays and store them in freezer-safe bags as “cubes.”
 When you are ready to enjoy, simply add to a glass and let thaw in the fridge for a few hours or overnight.
 You can also blend the smoothie ice cubes for a quick thaw.

-If you loved this smoothie recipe, try these next!
+If you loved this smoothie recipe, try these ones next!

 Did you make this recipe?